Wednesday, May 4, 2016

 Because Strobel's book is not the easiest read I have summarized his thoughts below regarding the Trinity for greater clarity.
 Hopefully, you will find it helpful as well.

-Describing an infinite God with finite reasoning and words is limited at best but a task worth taking on.
+Describing and attempting to grasp the infinite God with finite reasoning and words is limited at best but a task worth undertaking.
 There can be no greater pursuit than pursuing the beautifully mysterious, incomprehensible, infinitely glorious, majestic, all powerful, all wise God of love.
 To see and know him truly is to pursue him more fully.
 If you find the below helpful, you may wish to read Strobel's entire book.

 You will note I use several words interchangeably and not always in the same order.
 This is deliberate in an attempt to better capture the fullness of meaning and nuances conveyed by the various words and different orders.
 I recommend you also read the footnotes after the article where I further clarify some of the main points.